AtlasOfLivingAustralia/bie-index/README.md

 </archive>
 ```

+## Example archives

+- UK Species inventory

 ## Integration points

 In addition to indexing the content of the darwin core archive, the ingestion & index creation (optionally) indexes data from the following ALA components.
+It does this by harvesting JSON feeds from the listed components.

 - Layers & regions - http://spatial.ala.org.au/layers - spatial layers available in the system and regions (e.g. states, countries)
 - Collectory - http://collections.ala.org.au - data resource, collections, institutions